xingtian-xhsd/SGS-Net/README.md

-# SGS-Net: A Two-stream Gated Feature Selection and Fusion Classification Network for Medical Image Analysis
+# 一、SGS-Net: A Two-stream Gated Feature Selection and Fusion Classification Network for Medical Image Analysis
 The official implement of the SGS-Net \
 ![SGS-Net](model.png)

-## Env
+## 二、Env
 python3.8\
 cuda 12.6

-## Train & Test Pipeline
+## 三、Train & Test Pipeline
 1、python train.py \
 2、python predict.py

 ## Experiment Detail

-1、‎dataset \
+## 四、‎dataset
 The data that support the findings of this study are available from the corresponding author upon reasonable request.  \
 The dataset is also available at https://dl.acm.org/doi/pdf/10.1145/3083187.3083212. \
 https://www.kaggle.com/c/siim-isic-melanoma-classification/data. \